 The sense resistors are susceptible to ground differences and ground ripple voltage, as the microstep current steps result in voltages down to 0.5mV.
-No current other than the sense resistor currents should flow through their connections to ground.
+Each sense resistor should have an individual and short connection to the GND plane.
 Place the sense resistors close to the power MOSFETs with one or more vias to the ground plane for each sense resistor.
+This also helps to keep harmful parasitic inductance small.